stratosida/ida-regression/docs/Crash2_univar.md

-# Univariate distributions
+# Univariate distribution checks

-Univariate summary CRASH-2 dataset
+This section reports a series of univariate summary checks of the CRASH-2 dataset.

 ## Data set overview

-Using Hmisc describe function, provide an overview of the data set is provided including histograms of continuous variables.
+Using the [Hmisc](https://cran.r-project.org/web/packages/Hmisc/) describe function, we provide an overview of the data set.
+The descriptive report also provides histograms of continuous variables.
+For ease of scanning the information, we group the report by measurement type.

 ### Demographic variables